etienneabassi/etienneabassi.github.io/_pages/about.md

 ## Current Research

-I currently explore how **tactile and auditory signals** can enhance perception of **music and language**, especially under noisy or degraded conditions.
+I currently explore how **tactile signals** can enhance auditory perception of **music and language**, especially under noisy or degraded conditions.

 This includes developing tools for **tactile music rendering**, with implications for accessibility, live performance, and cognitive integration of multisensory information.

 ## Workshops & Artistic Practice

-Outside of academia, I create and lead workshops combining **brain science, music, and technology** — often featured in festivals and cultural spaces.
+Outside of academia, I create and lead workshops combining on the topic of **brain science, music, and technology** — often featured in festivals and cultural spaces.

-> **Brain, Bass & Music** is a recurring hands-on experience where participants explore how the brain perceives rhythm, vibration, and multisensory input.